Brennall/ACKS_SRD/Chapter02.md

 At first level, dwarven craftpriests hit an unarmored foe (AC 0) with an attack throw of 10+.
 Dwarven craftpriests advance in attack throws and saving throws as clerics, by two points every four levels of experience.
 Dwarven craftpriests may wear any armor and may use any of the traditional weapons of their people, including the battle axe, great axe, hand axe, flail, mace, morning star, and warhammer.
 They are trained to fight wielding a weapon and shield or wielding a weapon two-handed, but may not dual wield weapons.

-A dwarven craftpriest may turn undead like a cleric.
-Starting at 2nd level (Craft-Acolyte), a craftpriest may cast divine spells.
-Craftpriests follow the same spell progression as clerics, use the same rules for learning and casting spells, and select their spells from the same spell list.
-See the [Spells](Chapter05.md#chapter-5-spells) chapter for details.
-Because of their religious training, a craftpriest can automatically identify religious symbols, trappings, and holy days of the dwarven faith, and recognizes those of other faiths with a proficiency throw of 8+ on 1d20.
+Starting at 2nd level (Craft-Acolyte), a craftpriests begins to **learn and perform eldritch ceremonies** in the **runic tradition**.
+The craftpriest’s selection of ceremonies is limited to the ceremonies in his **repertoire**.
+The number and levels of ceremonies the craftpriest can include in his repertoire is shown on the Craftpriest Ceremony Progression table, but is increased by his Intelligence bonus.
+Craftpriests can use any magic items usable by mages or clerics.
+More information on ceremonial magic, and individual spell descriptions, can be found in the Magic chapter (p.
+XX).

-In addition, each dwarven craftpriest is a journeyman in a particular type of craft, such as armor-making, leatherworking, weapon-smithing, etc. With access to craftsman's tools, the character can produce 20gp worth of items per month, and supervise 3 apprentices in his craft.
+Because of their **religious training**, a craftpriest can automatically identify religious symbols, trappings, and holy days of the dwarven faith, and recognizes those of other faiths with a proficiency throw of 8+ on 1d20.
+In addition, each dwarven craftpriest is a **master in a particular type of craft**, such as armor-making, leatherworking, weapon-smithing, etc. With access to craftsman’s tools, the character can produce 40gp worth of items per month, and supervise 2 journeyman and 4 apprentices in his craft.
 When examining works of his craft, the craftpriest can identify masterwork items, rare materials, and famous artisans with a proficiency throw of 8+ on 1d20.
-Their attention to detail gives craftpriests a +3 bonus on proficiency rolls for other proficiencies they learn as well.
+Their **attention to detail** gives craftpriests a +3 bonus on proficiency rolls for other proficiencies they learn as well.

-Dwarves gain a +1 bonus to surprise rolls when underground due to sensitivity to the rock and stone around them.
-Because of their experience underground, dwarves may detect traps, false walls, hidden construction, or sloped passages with a proficiency throw of 14+ on 1d20.
+Dwarves gain a +1 bonus to surprise rolls when underground due to **sensitivity to the rock and stone** around them.
+Because of their experience underground, dwarves may **detect traps**, false walls, hidden construction, or sloped passages with a proficiency throw of 14+ on 1d20.
 Dwarves must be actively searching for these abilities to function.
-In addition to these abilities, dwarves are particularly hardy people.
+In addition to these abilities, dwarves are particularly **hardy people**.
 The target values for all their saving throws versus Blast/Breath are reduced by 3, while the target values for all their other saving throws are reduced by 4.
-These adjustments are already factored into the saving throws on the [Dwarven Craftpriest Attack and Saving Throws](Chapter02.md#dwarven-craftpriest-cleric-attack-and-saving-throws) table below.
+These adjustments are already factored into the saving throws on the Dwarven Craftpriest Attack and Saving Throws table below.
 Dwarven characters speak the Common and Dwarvish tongue and, because of their frequent interaction underground with these monsters, also speak Goblin, Gnome, and Kobold.

 Starting at 5th level (Craft-Vicar), a craftpriest may begin to research spells, scribe scrolls, and brew potions.
 At 9th level (Craft-Lord), he is able to create more powerful magic items such as weapons, rings, and staffs, and craft magical constructs such as golems.
-At 9th level, he also can construct a vault that will attract dwarves from far and wide.
-Dwarves of the character's clan will be the first to live under his roof, but dwarves from other clans will also come and live nearby to be ruled by the character.
+At 9th level, he also can construct a **vault** that will attract dwarves from far and wide.
+Dwarves of the character’s clan will be the first to live under his roof, but dwarves from other clans will also come and live nearby to be ruled by the character.
 A total of 3d6x10 1st level NPCs of the same race will move in to help maintain and defend the vault at no cost to the character.
 A Craft-Lord is expected to employ only soldiers of dwarven descent, but may hire members of other races for other tasks.
-Additional rules for dwarven vaults are detailed in the [Campaigns](Chapter07.md#chapter-7-campaigns) chapter.
+Additional rules for dwarven vaults are detailed in the **Campaign** chapter.